gutomcosta/soccer-manager/README.md

 ## Usage
-We need to two teams and a event listener.
+We need of two teams and a event listener.
 To start a game:

 ```ruby